LioCrea/CustomScroll.JS/README.md

 # Setup
 1. Download the file and save it on the targeted folder
-2. Call the script and the default customScroll design sheet customScroll.CSS
+2. Call the script and the default customScroll design sheet customScroll.css
 3. Customize the CSS the way you want to (more example available on the official website)
 4. Enjoy!

 #Example
 Example available here: http://www.bit.ly/22IVPJ6

+#Note
+Doesn't work for Edge.
+Still have to work a little bit to fix it!